danielk9538/apcsa-freedom-project/blog/entry04.md

 The picture above is supposed to be for the character  moving to the left and how his movements are supposed to change when the direction changes.

-Take a look at the picture below:<be>
+Take a look at the picture below:<br>
 ![godot Right animation character picture](PicRight.png)<br>

 This picture above is how the character moves when the player wants to move right.

 Since I had already finished working on creating sprites and making them run, I managed to get animations to kick in as they move from left to right!
 I used `AnimatedSprite2D` and created animations for walking up, down, left, and right.
-(You basically draw or create the sprites each movement as you move left from the start, and they loop it to play it as an animation).
+(You basically draw or create the sprites for each movement as you move left from the start, and they loop it to play it as an animation).

 Firstly, the animations didn't even work because I when I tried to run the animation, I completely forgot about calling the `.play("animation_name")` code and then later my animation was playing way too fast so I decide to play around with framing orders and adjust the speed of the sprites to make it seem more natural instead of going super duper fast when it's not needed.
 I also had to make sure the animation looped correctly instead of skipping each frame.